By Andrew Plaster

 o ‘The Clifton Guide’ by Michael Pascoe, Redcliffe Press, 1985

 o ‘A Chronicle of Clifton and Hotwells’ by Helen Reid, Redcliffe Press, 1992

 o ‘History of Clifton’ by Donald Jones, Phillimore, 1992

 o ‘On the Waterfront: the Hotwells Story’ by Helen Reid & Sue Stops, Redcliffe Press, 2002

-© 2007 Bristol & Avon Family History Society.
+© 2007 and 2017 Bristol & Avon Family History Society.
 These pages are published for the benefit of family historians, and we are happy for copies, in any format, to be made to help individual research, provided our authorship is acknowledged.
 Copies may not be made for profit.

 We welcome links from other Internet sites, but you may not make copies of our pages and include them on your own site.